 It has the white peach, toasted almond or marshmallow, and ripe pear nose that is expected with Chardonnay, as well as plenty of weight, length, and richness.
-It is not showy, however-it's opulence is natural, not contrived.
+It is not showy, however - it's incredible opulence is natural, not created in the cellar.
 It has a distinct core of rock dust, or ground oyster shell, which is the distinguishing characteristic of the vineyard.

 The fruit was picked in two batches.
-The first batch, 80% of the wine, was harvested very early, to capture the high natural acidity and maintain a moderate alcohol level.
-The second harvest, 20% of the wine, was done quite late, to capture the richness and power of the vineyard site.
+The first batch, 70% of the wine, was harvested very early, to capture the high natural acidity and maintain a moderate alcohol level.
+The second harvest, 30% of the wine, was done quite late, to capture the richness and power of the vineyard site.
 The fruit from each harvest was lightly whole-cluster-pressed, settled for 24 hours, then barrel fermented.
 The juice from the second harvest was added to the first fermentation, prolonging it and allowing the two harvests to marry into one wine.
-The wine went through 100% malolactic fermentation in two neutral barrels.
-After 18 months of barrel aging, with no topping or sulfur for the first 14 months, the wine was bottled.
-The pH is 3.43, the TA is 6.4, and the alcohol is 14.2%.
-65 cases were made.
+The wine went through 100% malolactic fermentation in eight older neutral barrels and two new French oak barrels.
+It was given 18 months of barrel aging, with no topping or sulfur added until bottling.
+There was also no battonage - the wine rested undisturbed.
+The pH is 3.48, the TA is 6.2, and the alcohol is 12.9%.
+251 cases were made.